Numerical Modeling of Time Dependent Diffusive Shock Acceleration: Methods

 The number of injected candidates can be increased in order to get sufficient statistics at high energies, which comes at large computational costs.
 Another way to overcome this problem is to split candidates in $n_{\mathrm{split}}$ copies once they cross energy boundaries in log-space.
 For DSA the optimal splitting number depends on the expected spectral slope to compensate for the loss of candidates at higher energies.
 Each splitted candidate is assigned with a weight $w = 1/n_{\mathrm{split}}$ during the simulation.
 In the later analysis candidates are weighted accordingly to obtain the correct spectra.
 In order to determine the error of the spectrum for each energy bin all candidates can be used, which reduces the uncertainty at high energies.

 In Fig.\ \ref{fig:CandidateSplitting} resulting shock spectra simulated with and without candidate splitting are compared at the same simulation time ($t=400\,t_0$).
 The injected number of candidates is $N_0 = 10^6$ for the simulation without and $N_0 = 10^4$ with candidate splitting.
 For the latter, the actual number of simulated candidates increases during the simulation.
 Still, computational time goes down by a factor of $25$\footnote{CPU Time (Apple M1 Pro) for $N_0 = 10^4$ candidates with \texttt{CandidateSplitting}: $194\pm7.92\,\mathrm{s}$.
 CPU Time for $N_0 = 10^6$ candidates without \texttt{CandidateSplitting}: $5212\pm75\,\mathrm{s}$.
 Both averaged over 8 runs.} when candidate splitting is used, since fewer candidates are simulated in low-energy bins.
+For the set-up shown in Fig.\ \ref{fig:CandidateSplitting}, at $t = 400\;t_0$, the number of candidates is about $2.1 N_0$.

+Note that the depicted errors are given by $\Delta J = J/\sqrt{\Delta N}$.
+To approximate the stationary solution of the energy spectrum at the shock, energy of pseudo-particles stored during simulation are summed over time as explained in Section \ref{sec:1DStationary}.
+Such time related errors are not shown in Fig.\ \ref{fig:CandidateSplitting} and following figures.

 Splitting of candidates at energy bins in logarithmic space is one way of importance sampling used also in other approaches to DSA \citep{AchterbergSchure2010}.
 Another way is the introduction of artificial drift terms pushing particles to the shock \citep{StraussEffenberger2017, Zhang2000}.
 Such drift terms need to be extracted in the analysis.
 The candidate splitting method is, however, easier to apply to more complex configurations of the magnetic field and advection field.